iccaving/icccsite/content/tour/yorkshire-2015-12-29.md

 Kenneth said the bottom of the third pitch was dry.
 This alleged dry pitch didn’t look dry to me or Tanguy.
 It turned out he meant in comparison to Sell Gill wet route.
 Fair enough, but I was still happy not to go down and instead head out with the unneeded rope bag, leading Kenneth and Edith down the hill to the van.
 Fortunately the others had also bailed from Rowten so there wasn’t much waiting and we headed back for a long evening of food and drink in an abandoned Greenclose.

 #### Fiona

+### Rowten Pot: Jack, Catalina, Chrissie and Alex

+A reasonable question to ask is why we went to the same caves several times on this trip.
+Firstly, it was very wet.
+There just aren't that many caves doable in that weather.
+Secondly, we wanted to cave in small groups, but only had one minibus, which meant going to places where there were plenty of caves close together, which Kingsdale excels at.
+Hearing about Rowten from Tanguy gave me a powerful desire to give it a go, and Alex kindly agreed to show me the way.

+It was a terrible day outside when we arrived, blowing a gale and lashing it down with rain.
+Kingsdale Beck was swollen, and the old oxbows in the valley full with past flood water.
+The signs were all there - this was going to be a wet one.
+We stumbled up the hill on the slick mud, and immediately arrived at the entrance shaft.

+I'd been warned that the hanging rebelay beneath the tree was tricky, and lark's footed a few extra slings to the P-bolt to provide a foot loop that apparently was very helpful.
+I arrived at the ledge below somewhat unsure of the way to go - a few ramblers stuck their heads over the top of the cave, but I couldn't hear the conversation.
+'What a terrible day to be doing that', we both thought of each other.

+Eventually I was joined by Alex, who showed me the way on, and I swung off the ledge, to a quick rebelay and then down into the tight rift below.
+The rift reminds me of Battleaxe traverse in Lost Johns', a superb, tight little rift that you have to edge along, able to see the deep darkness beneath.
+I didn't have quite enough rope to get to the end of the traverse - a bad omen it turned out, and started down the vast pitch below with a 30 m rope.

+From the Y-hang a third of the way down I was already unconvinced, and I dropped the rope to checked.
+I couldn't tell if it hit the bottom, and so descended almost all the way to the stopper knot before realising that it was hopeless.
+Despondent, I began the long climb up, and as I did so, my mind began to play tricks on me - had I really tightened that maillon on the y-hang that now held my weight?
+By the time I had got back to the others, I was quite shaken.

+I took the 70m that was meant for the pitched after and quickly rereigged down to the bottom.
+I couldn't see the way on through the vast boulder choke, and the water flowed deep and swift around me from every direction.
+I made my way behind the lee of a boulder, tied a fig 8 in the rope and clipped in, giving Alex the all clear to descend.
+Standing in the huge chamber, lashed by spray, I repacked the 30 m rope that I had just derigged, and Alex arrived to show me the way on, on the other side of the boulder field.
+Bag over my shoulder, I carefully picked my way over the top of two waterfalls, completely unsecured, until I found a higher P-bolt in the wall and rigged a quick traverse round to the next pitch.

+The water here was truly impressive - a straight tube that plunged perfectly into the darkness.
+I grabbed the 30 m, and rigged it down, dropping quickly to the bottom, always a scant meter from the flow of the water that drove sheets of spray over me.
+At the bottom I could see no way on, and I felt a tug on the rope.
+Fearing Alex had decided to descend (he assures me he didn't - by the time I am quite sketched out, so I can see myself over reacting to the water grabbing the rope) I picked my way again across a fast flowing stretch of water that lead to another deep waterfall.
+I spotted a dry alcove to the right, and rigged a traverse line over.

+One by one we arrived at the bottom.
+Alex claimed the water was two or three times more than earlier in the week - this simultaneously made me feel better for my fear, but also obviously worse cos the water levels were so high.
+Catalina was elated by the waterfalls and couldn't see why I wasn't overjoyed.
+Chrissie seemed stoic.
+I decided we should turn round - I couldn't see the way on, I wasn't feeling up to the rigging and we'd mucked up the ropes already.
+Alex agreed to derig, which lead to a very protracted discussion about who should carry which bags of rope out when, After a good twenty minutes we had it sorted, so I quickly made my way upwards, warming up with some explosive rope walking.

+I felt I'd easily beat Catalina up each pitch, so waited for her at the top of the first pitch.
+Lulled into a false sense of security, I scrambled for the next rope only to leave her waiting for ages.
+I didn't repeat that mistake again, so I kept on moving at a fair pace, pausing only to observe her doing her first hanging rebelay on ascent.
+The top of the cave was grim, the weather having got ever so slightly worse.
+When Catalina arrived, we bailed to the minibus, leaving Alex and Chrissie.

+The depths of Rowten have not yet been reached by this generation of Imperial Cavers, and we are keen to return!

 ## Monday 4th